ZwerOxotnik/secondary-chat/README.md

 ## Overview

-Add gui of chat, new commands, new types of chat, new interactions.
+Adds graphical chat interfaces, new chat commands, new chat types, new chat interactions (for example: localised messages, storing previous sent message, offline/online players/teams, relationships, filters etc), new hotkeys for chat.
+Provides customizable chat through mod interface, chat settings.
 Top left appear the new gui with drop-down with filters and other functions, that sends your message from the text field to the chat and can simplify the interaction of other elements.

 ## FAQ